-CHAPTER III.
-RITUAL SLAUGHTER OF LIVESTOCK
+CHAPTER III - RITUAL SLAUGHTER OF LIVESTOCK

-I. GENERAL REQUIREMENT
+I. GENERAL

 Section 1902 (b) of the HMSA provides that "slaughtering in accordance with the ritual requirements of the Jewish faith or any other religious faith that prescribes a method of slaughter whereby the animal suffers loss of consciousness by anemia of the brain caused by the simultaneous and instantaneous severance of the carotid arteries with a sharp instrument and handling in connection with such slaughtering" is humane.
+6 V.S.A 201 § 31316(B) provides that a humane method is "A method in accordance with ritual requirements of the Jewish faith or any other religious faith whereby the animal suffers loss of consciousness by anemia of the brain caused by the simultaneous and instantaneous severance of the carotid arteries with a sharp instrument."
 Section 1906 of the HMSA further provides that, "Nothing in this chapter shall be construed to prohibit, abridge, or in any way hinder the religious freedom of any person or group.
 Notwithstanding any other provision of this chapter, in order to protect freedom of religion, ritual slaughter and the handling or other preparation of livestock for ritual slaughter are exempted from the terms of this chapter.
-For the purposes of this section 1902(b) of this title."
+For the purposes of this section, the term "ritual slaughter" means slaughter in accordance with section 1902(b) of this title."